exercism/docs/mentoring/choosing_a_solution.md

 Post any questions in the discussion screen to get clarification on the solution.

 ## The Student
-If you have a particular student you'd like to mentor, search for the student using the filter box, order by oldest or most recent.
+If you have a particular student you would like to mentor, search for the student using the filter box, order by oldest or most recent.

 On the right-hand side of the screen, filter by language or exercise.